OMerkel/Alquerque/doc/software_architecture.md

 `aria-hidden` because it is purely decorative.
 The compact status span has a dark background, rounded light-orange border and horizontal padding.

-`BoardView` owns two independent marker layers. `sourceMarkers` contains the light-green rings for legal human move origins.
+`BoardView` owns three independent visual marker sets. `sourceMarkers` contains the light-green rings for legal human move origins.
 Selecting one darkens it and moves its circle to the end of the SVG child list, which is the SVG equivalent of raising its z-index. `lastMoveMarkers` contains a light-blue dashed source ring and solid target ring at half the green stroke width.
 The blue pair is replaced after each completed animation and removed by `restore`.
+The transient `forbiddenReversalMarker` is the red X for the selected checker.

+The controller derives `board.reversals` from the same model state and `invertLast` rule used for legal move generation.
+A pair is emitted only when the previous square is empty, connected by an allowed normal-move direction and no capture supersedes normal moves.
+Selecting its `from` checker calls `setForbiddenReversal(to)`, which appends a pointer-transparent red SVG X above the board.
+Changing selection, submitting a move, redraw and restart remove it.

 ### 8.5 Responsive layout